 - Adobe Captivate 8

-- Ladibug software for Lumens DC-125 document camera for Windows/Mac
+- Ladibug software for Lumens DC-125 document camera for Windows/macOS

 - Tableau Reader for interacting with Tableau reports

-Portable equipment, such as laptops, eye-trackers, camcorders, and voice recorders, is also available.
+Portable equipment, such as laptops (Windows/macOS), tablets (iOS/Android), eye-tracking devices, camcorders, and voice recorders, are also available.
 All software is available on in-lab and portable computers.

-The Center will provide basic instructions on how to use the equipment and software.
+The URC will provide basic instructions on how to use the equipment and software.
 Study design and research integrity are the responsibility of the researcher.